This article answers the most common questions we receive about using import templates.

 You can use the TRIM function to ensure that all extra spaces are removed from your template prior to upload.
 For further guidance, please see How to use the Excel TRIM function.

 One of the most common issues we find in "broken" import templates are unintentional line breaks in your data.
 To easily search and remove line breaks in your Excel document, do the following:

-3. Leave the 'Replace with' field empty, then click Replace All.
-If there were line breaks present, a confirmation message will appear informing you how many replacements were made.
+- Leave the 'Replace with' field empty, then click Replace All.
+If there were line breaks present, a confirmation message appears informing you how many replacements were made.